23 Jul 2007 Lucky (Blue) Streak! (Podcast 96)

 One other thing before we close is that I wanted to touch on something that I also mentioned in the Focus Ring Podcast, which is the possibility of an MBP Workshop in Hokkaido next January or February.
 I’ve been toying with this idea for a long time now and really not yet put any feelers out, but basically it would probably be around 4 or 5 days, possibly little longer in Hokkaido, which is the large island at the northern most part, the top of Japan.
 I’m targeting January and February because this is the coldest time and the best for capturing not only the ice flows on the sea, but also Steller Eagles and White Tailed eagles, as well as the beautiful Red-crowned cranes, and Whooper Swans.
 There’ll be dear and maybe if we’re lucky foxes and even owls.
 We’d take in some landscape photography too, but it will all be in conditions well below freezing, so you’d need good harsh weather clothing and preparation to keep your equipment not only safe, but functioning in these conditions.
 I will of course provide all the information you will need to know before the trip, and we’ll be doing interactive workshop training either out in the field, or in the hotels in the evening, depending on weather conditions and really make it a totally awesome photographic and learning experience for all that attend.

 You will be responsible for getting yourself to Tokyo, Japan by the time we fly to Hokkaido, but I’m planning on keeping the cost of the rest of the trip, including the flight from Tokyo to Hokkaido, accommodation, transport around Hokkaido and workshop fees, all included in the package.
 I’m not sure right now how much it will cost though, as there’s a lot more planning left before I can calculate this.
 Of course, that’s all going to be a lot of work for me too though, so before I really get into that, for now, I’d really just like to hear from you if you are interested in such a workshop.
-With absolutely no obligation, please drop me a line at [email protected], with the word workshop in the title of your mail.
+With absolutely no obligation, please drop me a line.
 I’ll put you on the yet small but growing list of people to keep informed about this, and if the number reaches critical mass, which I’d say would be anything more than 15 people, then we’ll make this happen.
 I look forward to hearing from you.

 But for now, thanks for listening, and we’ll talk again next week.
 Have a great week, whatever you’re doing, and stay lucky!
 Bye-bye.